sjwu1235/AK-adapted/README.md

 "year": the year that you want to scrape eg: 1950, "sleep_time": 20}
 2. Run 'python scihub.py'
+**Note**: When editing inputs.json, replace all single "\\" characters in file paths with "\\\\" eg: "C:\\Users\\xxxx\\Journal_Data" to "C:\\\\Users\\\\xxxx\\\\Journal_Data"

+**Warning** Google integration has not been added to scihub.py

+## Useful tools: File Checking scripts

+There are two scripts that can be used to check how much of a journal has been downloaded.
+File_Check.py and File_Check_google.py.
+You require the masterlist and pivot excel file of a journal to run them.
+As well as a directory to which you have downloaded or expect to download your scraped pdfs and jsons.

+1. File_check.py only checks the local directory specified for how many files of a specified journal have been downloaded according to the masterlist of a journal.
+2. File_check_google.py checks the folders for which your service account has at least viewer access to determine what files of a journal have been uploaded.
+It also checks whether each file in the local directory you have specified belongs to the journal and uploads the file if it is not on the google drive.
+You will need your service account to have edit access to the drive folder to which you wish to upload.

+Both scripts output logs of the number of files that have been downloaded per issue of a journal.
+Because File_check.py does not use drive API it is significantly faster than File_check_google.py

+**details on logs**

 ## Speed test
 ### Option 1